Lab 6: Object-Oriented Programming

 You've successfully completed your adventure, and as a reward Professor DeNero leads you to the first floor of Soda, unlocks a small wooden door, and offers you your choice of the treasures of Berkeley Computer Science.
 Shiny electronics, relics of a forgotten time, stacks of punch cards, Software Engineering books from 2009.
 Your small backpack can only carry so much, you should come up with a strategy to take the max possible value!

-.
+instance attributes weight and value.
 Complete the definition of

-, which takes a max_weight
+the method knapsack, which takes a max_weight and a

-, and returns the most valuable combination of
+list_of_treasures, and returns the most valuable combination of

 treasures that have a combined weight less than or equal to